How Do APIs Work?

 How to Make an API Call

-Most API calls contain three things:
+Most API calls contain three pieces of information:

 • HTTP Request Method